nicoarrroyo/IPDMP/README.md

 * You have downloaded the IPDMP code.
 * You have downloaded a Sentinel-2 satellite image tile in `.SAFE` format.
+* You have downloaded the necessary masking files.

 **1. Setup File Structure**

-* **Extract Code and Image:** Extract the downloaded code and satellite image to a known location.
+* **Extract Code and Image:** Extract the downloaded code and satellite image to the intended directory (in `data` folder).
 * **Create `training data` Folder:** Inside the extracted image folder, create a new folder named `training data`.
 * **Move `responses` File:** Move the `responses_5000_chunks.csv` file into the newly created `training data` folder.